 Unfortunately, we cannot say what forced him to change Cube World so drastically, and if he wants to bring back the features, he showed us.

-Note: Some dedicated fans and modders spend their time to make mod packages that you can download and install in your PC, which remove region-lock, and adds better progression and more.
-Here’s one of them: click here.
+Note: Some dedicated fans and modders spend their time making mod packages that you can download and install in your PC, which remove region-lock, and adds better progression, and more.

 Is Cube World worth to buy?